VZachary13/fuzzy-lamp/README.md

 ## Installation

-1) open the terminal and navigate to folder containing server.js\2) type 'npm i' and hit enter\3) now enter mysql -u root -p and enter your password\4) once the SQL command line is open enter 'source ./db/schema.sql'\5) after getting the 'OK' enter 'source ./db/seeds.sql'\6) after getting the 'ok' type 'quit' and press enter\7) once on the original command line terminal type 'node server.js'  refer to usage section for details on using this program
+1. open the terminal and navigate to folder containing server.js
+2. type 'npm i' and hit enter
+3. now enter mysql -u root -p and enter your password
+4. once the SQL command line is open enter 'source ./db/schema.sql'
+5. after getting the 'OK' enter 'source ./db/seeds.sql'
+6. after getting the 'ok' type 'quit' and press enter
+7. once on the original command line terminal type 'node server.js' refer to usage section for details on using this program

 ## Screenshot

 ![Project Screenshot](images\scrnshot.jpg)

 ### deployed page --> N/A

 ## Usage

-1) type 'node server.js' into the command terminal inside the folder containing server.js\2)use the arrow keys to navigate the lists and use the enter key to make selections. while you can create typos, the program will not let you enter incompatable data (numbers in name sections or names in number sections etc)
+1. type 'node server.js' into the command terminal inside the folder containing server.js
+2. use the arrow keys to navigate the lists and use the enter key to make selections. while you can create typos, the program will not let you enter incompatable data (numbers in name sections or names in number sections etc)

 walkthrough Video - https://drive.google.com/file/d/1hv1QecNPi3qVCqde11Lj78HA72ZgExlW/view